In Luke 9:18-20, Yahushua [Jesus] asked the question of His Disciples: “Whom do you say that I am?”

 Either the Bible is the true and eternal Word of God, or the Bible is the most outrageous creation ever conceived in the history of mankind!

-A tender-hearted person will receive the wisdom and testimony of the Scriptures, regardless of the mysteries!
-And, the tender-hearted will also gladly embrace the full testimony of the One person who was not an ordinary man.
+A tender-hearted person will receive the wisdom and testimony of the inspired-by-God Scriptures, regardless of the mysteries!
+And, the tender-hearted will also gladly embrace the full testimony of the One Person who was not, and is not, an ordinary man!

 The kingdom of God is an overwhelming mystery to those who rely on man-made understanding, or those who have not yet entered Yahuwah’s Kingdom (Mark 4:11)!

-Only when we truly and honestly humble ourselves, and yield ourselves to believing all the Words written in the Scriptures, will we be able to avoid deception, and gain in understanding God’s Word.
+Only when we truly and honestly humble ourselves; only when we are truly objective; only when we yield ourselves to believing the Words written in the Scriptures, only then will we be able to avoid deception, and gain a true understanding of God’s Word.

 Let’s be honest with ourselves, and accept the fact that we are little — little in power, little in knowledge.
-We are simply little creatures — dust, ashes, and worms — in comparison to God Almighty (Genesis 3:19; 18:27; Job 4:19; 25:6).
+We are simply little creatures — dust, ashes, and worms — in comparison to God Almighty (Genesis 3:19 – See also Genesis 18:27 and Job 4:19).

 We are incapable of understanding completely the Creator of the universe, no matter how high our IQ is, no matter how much ‘brain-power’ we might possess.

-But by honest humility, we can begin to understand the Bible’s marvelous, merciful message, and the unique, extraordinary man, Yahushua Messiah!
+But by honest and objective humility, we can begin to understand the Bible’s marvelous, merciful message, and this unique, extraordinary man, Yahushua Messiah!

-The Bible — the only source of truth, the only standard for what is right — is meant to help us understand, line-upon-line, who the Ever-Lasting, Ever-Present Yahuwah Elohim is, what He has done on our behalf, and what His plan is!
+The Bible — the only source of truth, the only standard for what is right — is meant to help us understand, line-upon-line, who the Ever-Lasting, Ever-Present Yahuwah Elohim is, who His Son is and what He has done on our behalf, and what His plan is!

 Some Further Quotes